nahom-lgtm/gw_internship/project_linux/README.md

 ## Tasks to perform
-For this project, please perform every linux command given in the pdf (in the gray boxes), and explain what each command is doing by editing this README file.
+For this project, please perform every linux command given in the pdf (in the gray boxes), and explain what each command is doing by editing this REPORT.md file.